prestsoftware/prest/CONTRIBUTING.md

 1. Update the documentation, the surrounding code, examples elsewhere, whatever is affected by your contribution

-1. Use appropriate code formatting for both Rust and/or Python.

 Feel free to submit pull requests for review if you're unsure how to e.g. fix the tests.
 We'll do our best to help you out.